The Artist of the Beautiful: Analysis

-"The Artist of the Beautiful" is considered to be the first robotic insect short story.
-Hawthorne biographer Brenda Wineapple compares the story with "Alice Doane's Appeal" in that both feature a creator or artist character whose creation is unappreciated by others.
+Hawthorne biographer Brenda Wineapple compares "The Artist of the Beautiful" with "Alice Doane's Appeal" in that both feature a creator or artist character whose creation is unappreciated by others.
 Critics generally include the story, along with "The Birth-Mark" and "Drowne's Wooden Image", as Hawthorne's most significant explorations of the nature of Art and its creation.
-In fact, the story combines the creation of Art with science, making it an early form of science fiction.
+In fact, the story combines the creation of Art with science, making it an early form of science fiction; it is considered to be the first short story to feature a robotic insect.

 Hawthorne also ambiguously plays with the concept of the Cult of Domesticity in the story.
 Owen Warland is removed from traditional domestic happiness, for example, but it is unclear if Hawthorne himself even acknowledges this form of fulfillment.
 Annie mentions that she admires her child more than she admires the butterfly, but the narrative voice admits that such admiration is "with good reason", allowing the reader to question Hawthorne's admiration of his own character's invention.